 Greater retention rates

 User retention is one of the biggest challenges for game developers and marketers.
-But players who installed Sonic Forces: Speed Battle on iOS and Android as a result of receiving an invite on social media via GetSocial, showed an average lifetime retention of 43% – which is much higher than regular players.
+But players who installed Sonic Forces: Speed Battle as a result of receiving an invite on social media via GetSocial, showed 43% longer lifetime retention compared to regular players.